rafaqz/Rasters.jl/docs/src/tutorials/plotting.md

 Notice we are using lat/lon coordinates and date/time instead of regular indices.
 The time dimension uses `DateTime360Day`, so we need to load CFTime.jl to index it with `Near`.

+We use the `..` selector from [`DimensionalData`](https://rafaqz.github.io/DimensionalData.jl/stable/), which selects all indices between two lookup values, excluding the high value.

 ````@example plots
 using CFTime